 - Many testimonials said that it was difficult for the participants to follow all the eating rules.

 While the Insulin Resistance Diet plan may be effective for those who have a hormone imbalance, it may not be the best choice for the majority of people.
-It is important not to downplay the importance of eating a balanced diet and exercising in order to have healthy weight loss.
+It is important not to downplay the importance of eating a balanced diet and exercising, or using workout products similar to Slendertone, in order to have healthy weight loss.

 Insulin Resistance Diet Questions & Answers: